pskrgag/pskrgag.github.io/content/post/type-safe-packed-pointers.md

 ## Intro

-Imagine you have allocator that works on top of huge contagious memory region.
+Imagine you have allocator that works on top of huge contiguous memory region.
 For instance because you know upper-bound of memory you will allocate.
 This maybe an arena allocator, slab allocator or regular `malloc`-like allocator, does not matter.

 Usually allocators return pointers that consume 8 bytes on 64-bit platforms.
 There is a way to reduce this number by a factor and preserve type-safety with zero memory foot-print.